Baby boomers: Protests and riots

 Many West German youths in the late 1960s were suspicious of authority.
 Student demonstrators protested West Germany's rearmament, NATO membership, refusal to recognize the Democratic Republic of Germany (East Germany), and the role of the United States in the Vietnam War.
-On the other hand, the construction of the Berlin Wall (starting in August 1961) by East Germany boosted anti-communist sentiments in the West, where there was growing demands for high academic standards and opposition to communist indoctrination.
+On the other hand, the construction of the Berlin Wall (starting in August 1961, after the Berlin standoff) by East Germany boosted anti-communist sentiments in the West, where there was growing demands for high academic standards and opposition to communist indoctrination.
 A sort of civil war erupted in German academia.
 The Free University of Berlin was the heart of West German student movements.
 Many leading professors left because of the asphyxiating political atmosphere.
 However, by the mid-1970s, things calmed down.
 Students were more interested in academics and career preparation.
 Indeed, counterculture had by this time invited stern public backlash.
 Resistance to change heightened.
 Major governments around the world implemented various policies intended to ensure "law and order".